 HEERF Emergency Grants at Sacramento State

 Congress recently passed the Coronavirus Aid, Relief, and Economic Security (CARES) Act to provide some relief from the economic fallout related to the COVID-19 pandemic.
 One element of CARES Act funding is the Higher Education Emergency Relief Fund (HEERF).
-Sacramento State received $17,867,181 from HEERF under Section 18004(a)(1) of the CARES Act.
+Sacramento State acknowledges that, on April 28, 2020, the institution signed and returned to the Department the Certification and Agreement for the HEERF CARES Act in the amount of $35,734,362 and that Sacramento State intends to use, no less than 50 percent of the funds, or $17,867,181, received under Section 18004(a)(1) of the CARES Act to provide Emergency Financial Aid Grants to students.
 The purpose of this funding is to provide financial relief to students who have experienced loss of income or added expenses as a result of the pandemic.
 The amount of HEERF funding that institutions received is primarily based on the number of high-need students enrolled.

 Sacramento State leadership has been working closely with the CSU Chancellor’s Office and the other 22 CSU campuses to determine how to distribute this funding to students.
 Each of the campuses has a unique student population and will receive a different amount of HEERF funding.
 While specific award amounts and disbursement strategies will differ across CSUs, the priority will be to provide the most HEERF funding to student populations who have exhibited the highest financial need through financial aid application processes.

 After Sacramento State receives its HEERF allocation, emergency grants will be disbursed to students very quickly.
 The award amounts below are designed to spread the HEERF allocation across the eligible student body.
 A percentage was held aside for supplemental funding that will require an application.
+The estimated total number of students at the institution who are or could be eligible to participate in the Federal student financial aid programs under Section 484 of the Higher Education Act of 1965, as amended is 28,969, and thus are eligible to receive Emergency Financial Aid Grants to students under Section 18004(a)(1) of the CARES Act.
 The highest grant amounts are provided to eligible students who exhibited the highest financial need as determined from their financial aid applications.
 The next group exhibited some financial need through their financial aid applications.
 The third group of students did not file an application for financial aid.
 Emergency grant award amounts for students who are enrolled less than full time (11 or fewer units for undergraduates and 7 or fewer units for graduate students) are half the amount for full-time students.

 |Student Group||Full-Time Amount||Less Than Full-Time Amount||Total Students by Group|